NexarDeveloper/nexar-templates/README.md

 ### nexar-console-net4x

-This template is for .NET Framework apps.
+This template is for .NET Framework.
 Note that net472+ is recommended and net461 is the minimum possible.
+Unlike other templates, it uses the environment variable `NEXAR_TOKEN`.
+You may generate this token at your [nexar.com] application details.

-The reason is that the Strawberry Shake generated code is netstandard only.
+Projects have different target frameworks because Strawberry Shake generated code is netstandard only:
-That is why in this template there are two projects:
-`Nexar.Client` (netstandard2.0) and the main `Program` (net472) which references `Nexar.Client`.
+`Nexar.Client` is netstandard2.0 and the main `Program` is net472.

     dotnet new nexar-console-net4x